vapor/docs/3.0/docs/crypto/getting-started.md

 let hash = try PBKDF2<SHA256>.derive(fromPassword: password, salt: salt, iterating: 20_000, derivedKeyLength: 100)
 ```

-When you're storing the PBKDF2 results, be sure to also store the Salt.
-Without the original salt, iteration count and other parameters you cannot reproduce the same hash for validation or authentication.
+When you're storing the PBKDF2 results you must also store the Salt.
+Without the original salt, iteration count and other parameters you cannot reproduce the same results for validation or authentication.

 ## Random